Shubham0315/AWS_EKS/Application.md

 3 Tier Application Overview
 -
-- For any application there are 2 types of flows, user flow and admin flow
+- For any application there are 2 types of flows, user flow and admin flow.
 - Lets say we're developing robot app for now

 - User Flow